merlynjwa/Rock-Paper-Scissors-Lizard-Spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock

+Rock, Paper, Scissors, Lizard, Spock is a game for those who like playing Rock, Paper, Scissors but want to change it up a little.

-Rock, Paper, Scissors, Lizard, Spock
+This site allows people to play Rock, Paper, Scissors, Lizard, Spock against their computer.

 # Credits